jamesformica/property-demo/README.md

 [![Build Status](https://travis-ci.org/jamesformica/property-demo.svg?branch=master)](https://travis-ci.org/jamesformica/property-demo)

 # ![logo](https://fourrealestate.herokuapp.com/images/logo.png)[4realestate.com.au](https://fourrealestate.herokuapp.com/)

+## Yes, we are 4real!

-A simple real estate site by James Formica.
+A simple real estate demo site by James Formica.

+> I have actively tried to go as vanilla as possible with this project.
+Intentionally not using CSS pre-processors such as Sass or Less, or Coffee Script and such.
+I've also given jQuery the boot, who needs it anyway?!

 ### Tech Stack
 - **RequireJs**: Asynchronous Module Definition (AMD) loading
 - **Ruby Sinatra**: web app (7 lines of backend code haha)
-- **Karma / Jasmine**: frontend test suite
+- **Karma / Jasmine / Selenium**: frontend test suite

 ### To Run
 1. run `bundle install` to install the required gems